THE TOPSHAM COMMUNITY HALL RESTORATION PROJECT

 SPRING/SUMMER 2025:

--At Town Meeting Day, voters approved the establishment of a Topsham Community Hall Reserve Fund- hooray!
+-At Town Meeting Day, voters approved the establishment of a Topsham Community Hall Reserve Fund, and allocation of remaining FKA ARPA funds (approximately $86,000) for this project.

--Brownfields environmental contamination testing plan and implementation is underway! (this is an unpredictable process, time-wise.
-That said, we had a great a site visit with Alan Liptak of LE Environmental on April 3rd- we are hoping for this to be completed by late Autumn 2025)
+-Brownfields environmental contamination testing is underway!
+This is an unpredictable process, time-wise.
+Alan Liptak of LE Environmental has conducted sample testing, and will then submit results to the State; once the State has signed off on results, he will submit a Corrective Action Plan… we are hoping for this phase to be completed by end of year 2025.